MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-red-hat-enterprise-linux.md

 ### Step 2: Configure the VM

-Configure the VM that you provisioned earlier on your Azure Stack HCI cluster, using these steps:
+Configure the VM that you provisioned earlier following these steps on your Azure Stack HCI cluster:

 <!--add content here-->